Public library: Book borrowing and lending

 The main task of public libraries is to provide the public with access to books and periodicals.
 The American Library Association (ALA), addresses this role of libraries as part of "access to information" and "equity of access"; part of the profession's ethical commitment that "no one should be denied information because he or she cannot afford the cost of a book or periodical, have access to the internet or information in any of its various formats."

-International books at the Kent Library in the city of Kent, Washington.

 Libraries typically offer access to thousands, tens of thousands, or even millions of books, the majority of which are available for borrowing by anyone with the appropriate library card.
 A library's selection of books is called its collection, and usually includes a range of popular fiction, classics, nonfiction and reference works, books of public interest or under public discussion, and subscriptions to popular newspapers and magazines.
 Most libraries offer quiet space for reading, known as reading rooms.
 Borrowers may also take books home, as long as they return them at a certain time and in good condition.
 If a borrowed book is returned late, the library may charge a small library fine, though some libraries have eliminated fines in recent years.
 About two-thirds of libraries now provide access to e-books and digital or digitized periodicals as well as printed books.
+BiblioLED, a Portuguese public library only for digital reading and borrowing, launched in January 2025, is accessible 24 hours a day, seven days a week.
 Many libraries offer assistance to borrowers, to select books, through specialist Readers' Advisory Services librarians.

 Public libraries also provide books and other materials for children.
 These items are often housed in a special section known as a children's library and attended to by a specialized children's librarian.
 Child oriented websites with on-line educational games and programs specifically designed for younger library users are becoming increasingly popular.
 Services may be provided for other groups, such as large print or braille materials, books on tape, young adult literature and other materials for teenagers, or materials in other than the national language (in foreign languages).